1 Bg 9-1972: The Most Confidential Knowledge

 > he who fails to understand Krsna, the cause of all causes,

-> becomes baffled about achieving the ultimate goal of life
+> becomes baffled in achieving the ultimate goal of life

 > and is thus subjected to the routine of being promoted to